Luksonini/Raport-Generator/README.md

 Feel free to customize the installation instructions based on your project's requirements and any additional setup steps needed.

+## Configuration
+To configure the application for proper functionality, you need to create a `.env` file in the same directory as `manage.py`.
+Follow these steps:

+1. Create a new file named `.env` in the project directory.
+2. Inside the `.env` file, add the following lines:
+SECRET_KEY=your_generated_secret_key

+9. Start the development server: python manage.py runserver

+10. Open your web browser and navigate to http://localhost:8000 to access the Raport-Generator application.

+> **Note**: Make sure to replace `https://github.com/Luksonini/Raport-Generator.git` with the actual URL of your GitHub repository.

+Feel free to customize the installation instructions based on your project's requirements and any additional setup steps needed.

 ## Usage
 - Upload a Word document (.docx) using the provided file upload functionality.
 - Enter keywords and corresponding values in the form to replace specific placeholders in the document.